bocchino/fprime/Svc/DpManager/test/ut/README.md

 ## 3. Implementation

 ### 3.1.
-Tester and TestState
+DpManagerTester and TestState

-The abstract state and the component under test are members of the `Tester` class.
+The abstract state and the component under test are members of the `DpManagerTester` class.
-`TestState` is a derived class of `Tester`.
+`TestState` is a derived class of `DpManagerTester`.
 The preconditions and actions of the rules are defined in `TestState` so they can use the functions and macros defined in `DpManagerGTestBase`.
 The header file for `TestState` is boilerplate and is defined using macro expansion.